 Beiersdorf AG's Supervisory Board consists of 12 members.
 Half of these are elected by the Annual General Meeting in accordance with the Aktiengesetz (German Stock Corporation Act, AktG) and half by the employees in accordance with the Mitbestimmungsgesetz (German Codetermination Act, MitbestG); all members are elected for a maximum period of five years.
 The most recent regular election took place in financial year 2024.
 The regular term of office of the shareholder representatives to the Supervisory Board was reduced to four years by the 2024 Annual General Meeting; as such, this term will expire at the end of the Annual General Meeting resolving on the approval of their activities for financial year 2027.
-The regular term of office of the Annual General Meeting resolving on the approval of their activities for financial year 2028.
+The regular term of office of the employee representatives to the Supervisory Board remains five years and thus expires at the end of the Annual General Meeting resolving on the approval of their activities for the financial year 2028.
 The Annual General Meeting always elects members on an individual basis.
 No former Executive Board members of Beiersdorf AG serve as Supervisory Board members.